 Baptist Health wants to promote CSA opportunities with Kentucky farmers and connect employees to programs in their area so they can explore convenient ways to access local, organic vegetables this growing season.
 Learn more about CSA shares, the benefits, and offerings by KY Farm Share Coalition farms by reading the information below and sign up for a CSA share this season!

 What is Community Supported Agriculture (CSA)?

-A local produce subscription where members receive weekly deliveries of seasonal vegetables for 20-22 weeks during the main growing season (May - October).
+A local produce subscription where members receive weekly deliveries of seasonal vegetables and some fruits for 20+ weeks during the main growing season (May - October).

-A model of buying food that is focused on community where members pay in advance for a share and then become a valued member of the farm for the whole season.
+A model of buying food that is focused on community where a participant pays in advance for a share and then becomes a important member of the farm for the whole season.

 What are the Benefits of CSA?